Frenchtown in Hunterdon County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 In addition, it is included in the New Jersey, Hunterdon County Cultural and Heritage Commission series list.
 A significant historical year for this entry is 1853.

 Location.
 40° 31.564′ N, 75° 3.773′ W. Marker is in Frenchtown, New Jersey, in Hunterdon County.
-Marker is on Bridge Street, on the right when traveling east.
+It is on Bridge Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Frenchtown NJ 08825, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Gem Building (within shouting distance of this marker); Frenchtown Methodist Episcopal Church (approx. 0.2 miles away); Frenchtown Veterans Monument (approx. 0.3 miles away); Frenchtown World War 1 Monument (approx. 0.4 miles away); Lower Argillite Alley (approx. half a mile away); Frenchtown (approx. half a mile away); Delaware Canal (approx. half a mile away in Pennsylvania); John J. Stover House (approx. 1.4 miles away in Pennsylvania).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Gem Building (within shouting distance of this marker); Frenchtown Methodist Episcopal Church (approx. 0.2 miles away); Frenchtown Veterans Monument (approx. 0.3 miles away); Frenchtown World War 1 Monument (approx. 0.4 miles away); Lower Argillite Alley (approx. half a mile away); Frenchtown (approx. half a mile away); Delaware Canal (approx. half a mile away in Pennsylvania); John J. Stover House (approx. 1.4 miles away in Pennsylvania).
 Touch for a list and map of all markers in Frenchtown.